 To see your entire covered earnings history, you can check your annual Social Security Statement.
 While the Social Security Administration has stopped mailing out annual Social Security Statements to many people, you can check your statement online.

-The Social Security Disability attorneys at Day Shell & Liljenquist, L.C. are available to discuss the strengths and weaknesses of your claim.
-We help you develop your claim by obtaining medical reports and other evidence so you have the best chance of succeeding at your hearing.
+Attorney Phil Shell is available to discuss the strengths and weaknesses of your claim.
+He can help you develop your claim by obtaining medical reports and other evidence so you have the best chance of succeeding at your hearing.

 There’s no charge for a consultation.
 In fact, you won’t pay any attorney’s fees unless Phil wins your case, and the fee is set by the Social Security system itself.